What Is an Inverted Yield Curve? Why Is It A Big Deal For Stocks?

-As the Federal Reserve and Chairman Powell have begun to provide signals that they are about to begin a tighter monetary policy to combat recent inflation readings that have been rising, “the yield curve” has started getting more and more mentions by the financial press, economists, and other Wall Street talking heads.
+As the Federal Reserve and Chairman Powell have begun to provide signals that they are about to begin a tighter monetary policy to combat recent inflation readings that have been rising, the “the yield curve” has started getting more and more mentions by the financial press, economist, and other Wall Street talking heads.
 For many not working in the financial markets, the phrase yield curve and related concepts can be confusing.
 Thus, we wanted to provide subscribers a brief primer to make sure you understand what it is, why you are hearing about it so much, and why it can provide useful signals for the economy, sector positioning, and individual stocks.

-You’ve probably heard in the financial media that the yield curve briefly inverted on 3/29/22.
+You’ve probably heard in the financial media that the yield curve briefly inverted yesterday.
 Normally, longer-dated maturities have higher rates because the chance of repayment is lower the more time debt is outstanding, as more can go wrong.
 An inversion of the yield curve means at least one longer-dated maturity has a lower yield than a shorter-dated maturity.
 So, when the 2-year yield is higher than the 10-year yield, this can suggest abnormal volatility or headwinds for growth are ahead in the short term.
 In normal times, longer-dated maturities should have higher yields.